It's important to remember that because symptoms can be mild, many males with KS are never diagnosed ore treated.1

 About one-half of XXY males' chromosomes have low testosterone levels.4 These levels can be raised by taking supplemental testosterone.
 Testosterone treatment can:

 Males taking testosterone treatment should work closely with an endocrinologist (pronounced en-doe-kren-AWL-oh-jist), a doctor who specializes in hormones and their functions, to ensure the best outcome from testosterone therapy.
-For information on how to find an endocrinologist, see Organizations, Support, Services.
+For information on how to find an endocrinologist, see the Resources and Publications section.

 Is testosterone therapy right for every XXY male?